On the (Classical and Quantum) Fine-Grained Complexity of Approximate CVP and Max-Cut: Preliminaries

-The maximum cut problem (\weightedmaxcut) is a famous NP-complete problem; however, the complexity of its approximate variant is unknown due to its connection to the Unique Games Conjecture (see \cref{conj:ugc} and the discussion of the lower bound by \cite{KKMO07}).
+The minimum uncut problem (\weightedmaxcut) and its generalization \maxtwolintwo are famous NP-complete problems; however, the complexity of their approximate variant is not settled due to their connection to the Unique Games Conjecture (see \cref{conj:ugc} and the discussion of the lower bound by \cite{KKMO07}).
 The approximate variant is the simplest \uniquegames instance with the minimum alphabet size of 2.
-Since many aspects of the complexity of the maximum cut problem are inherited from the \uniquegames problem, we will start by defining and discussing the complexity of the more general \uniquegames problem first, and then we will define and discuss the complexity of \weightedmaxcut.
+Since many aspects of the complexity of the maximum cut problem are inherited from the \uniquegames problem, we will start by defining and discussing the complexity of the more general \uniquegames problem first, and then we will define and discuss the complexity of \weightedmaxcut and \maxtwolintwo.
+In this section we will often refer to \weightedmaxcut as \maxcutforreal (Maximum Cut) to emphasize its similarities with and relationship to \maxtwolintwo and \uniquegames.